PaulCailly/ai-adventure/README.md

 ## 🎮 Project Overview

-TinyQuest transforms the traditional text adventure RPG by using AI agents as dynamic narrators that adapt to player choices.
+ai-adventure transforms the traditional text adventure RPG by using AI agents as dynamic narrators that adapt to player choices.
 Players can create characters, explore zones, battle enemies, find loot, manage inventory, visit markets, and complete quests—all powered by conversational AI.

 ![Game Demo](path/to/your/demo.gif) <!-- Add your gameplay demo GIF here -->